 Several factors that occur during winter months require our attention to reduce runway incursions further.
-Keep the following factors in mind.
+Keep the following factors in mind:

-- Snow removal and vehicle operations on the runways and other movement areas. - Aircraft taxi slower because of surface conditions. - Aircraft require more time to exit or cross runways because of surface conditions. - Various forms of precipitation reduce controller and pilot visibility.
+- Snow removal and vehicle operations on the runways and other movement areas. - Aircraft taxi slower because of surface conditions. - Aircraft require more time to exit or cross runways because of surface conditions. - Various forms of precipitation reduce controller and pilot visibility. - Plowed snow and snowdrifts cause blind spots and potential uncertainty, regarding location, for taxiing aircraft. - Bright sunlight reflects off surface snow and ice, causing glare and reducing pilot visibility.